Can Dogs Eat Coconut Oil?

 The Full Picture

 Coconut oil is safe for dogs in very small amounts and contains medium-chain triglycerides (MCTs) and lauric acid, which may support skin health and coat condition when used sparingly.
 Like olive oil, it can be beneficial as a small dietary supplement.
-However, coconut oil is nearly 100% fat, so too much can cause diarrhea, vomiting, and contribute to pancreatitis and obesity.
+However, coconut oil is nearly 100% fat, so too much can cause diarrhoea, vomiting, and contribute to pancreatitis and obesity.
 Start with a very small amount (quarter teaspoon for small dogs, one teaspoon for large dogs) and see how your dog tolerates it.
 The same cautions about fat content apply to coconut flesh.
 It can also be applied topically to dry skin or cracked paws.

 What You Should Know